-Michael Jackson’s dance lean explained using Forces
+Michael Jackson’s dance lean explained using forces

 Biomechanics experts warn against trying the ‘anti-gravity’ tilt at home.